-The Fast and the Furious series is perhaps the best one when it comes to the movies of Vin Diesel and Paul Walker.
-The combo of these two actors has long been enticing the audience with action to die for and some unbelievable car chasing.
-Through the years the original team has grown and with it the storyline that every global household has come to like.
+The Fast and the Furious series is perhaps the best franchise for racing fans.
+Through the years, the franchise has grown tremendously and with it the action that has become widely popular across the globe.
 Addition of global superstars like Dwayne ‘The Rock’ Johnson and Jason Statham has only increased the popularity and competence that was already there.
 Guess the original ingredients of a dish matter after all.
 Here is the list of all Fast and Furious movies, ranked from worst to best.

 8. 2 Fast 2 Furious (2003)